Vitiligo Causes and Treatment

 Other Therapies

-When therapies to restore color to the skin fail, a kind of reverse treatment can be done.
+When therapies to restore color to the skin fail, a kind of reverse vitiligo treatment can be done.
 Depigmentation therapy refers to a method of removing color from the skin that is not affected by vitiligo (3) to create a uniform skin tone.
 Using a “bleaching” agent called monobenzylether of hydroquinone, this therapy is performed only if more that 60 or 80% of the skin on your face or body is affected.

 What Else Can I Do to Manage My Vitiligo?